penumbra-zone/reindexer/README.md

 Usage: penumbra-reindexer archive [OPTIONS]

 Options:
+      --node-home <NODE_HOME>
+          The directory containing pd and cometbft data for a full node.

+          In this directory we expect there to be:

+          - ./cometbft/config/config.toml, for reading cometbft configuration - ./cometbft/data/, for reading historical blocks

+          Defaults to `~/.penumbra/network_data/node0`, the same default used for `pd start`.

+          The node state will be read from this directory, and saved inside an sqlite3 database at ~/.local/share/penumbra-reindexer/<CHAIN_ID>/reindexer-archive.sqlite.

+          Read usage can be overridden with --cometbft-dir.
+Write usage can be overridden with --archive-file.

       --home <HOME>
-          A starting point for reading and writing penumbra data.

-          The equivalent of pd's --network-dir.

-          Read usage can be overriden with --cometbft-data-dir.
+          The home directory for the penumbra-reindexer.

+          Downloaded large files will be stored within this directory.

-          Write usage can be overriden with --archive-file.
+          Defaults to `~/.local/share/penumbra-reindexer`.
+Can be overridden with --archive-file.

-          In this directory we expect there to be: - ./cometbft/config/config.toml, for reading cometbft configuration, - (maybe) ./reindexer_archive.bin, for existing archive data to append to.

-          If unset, defaults to ~/.penumbra/network_data/node0.

       --cometbft-dir <COMETBFT_DIR>
-          If set, use this directory for cometbft, instead of HOME/cometbft/
+          Override the path where CometBFT configuration is stored.
+Defaults to <HOME>/cometbft/

       --archive-file <ARCHIVE_FILE>
-          If set, use this file for archive data, instead of HOME/reindexer_archive.bin
+          Override the filepath for the sqlite3 database.
+Defaults to <HOME>/reindexer_archive.bin

+      --remote-rpc <REMOTE_RPC>
+          Use a remote CometBFT RPC URL to fetch block and genesis data.

+          Setting this option will remove the need for on-disk cometbft data for the reindexer to read from.
+The reindexer must still write to a local sqlite3 database to store the results.

+      --chain-id <CHAIN_ID>
+          Set a specific chain id

   -h, --help
           Print help (see a summary with '-h')